natecollins/cfgbackup/README.md

 additionally, the list of files that do not exist in the source directory will be logged and emailed to the value of `NOTIFY_EMAIL`.
 With a value of `1`, this adds the `--del` flag to the rsync command.
-With a value of empty string (no value), missing files from the source directory will not be skipped or reported as such, and no flags are added to the rsync command.
+With a value of empty string (no value) or any non 0 or 1 value, missing files from the source directory will not be skipped or reported as such, and no flags are added to the rsync command.
 Has no effect if the JOB_TYPE is set to `mirror`.
 ```
 ALLOW_DELETIONS=0